-Gary Felsten is associate dean for academic affairs and an associate professor of psychology at Indiana University-Purdue University Columbus (IUPUC).
+Gary Felsten is associate dean for academic affairs and a professor of psychology at Indiana University-Purdue University Columbus (IUPUC).
 He previously served as head of the Division of Science at IUPUC and as director of its psychology program.
 Dr. Felsten is trained as a psychobiologist.

 - Bachelor of Arts in Biology from Cornell University

 - Master of Science and Ph.D. in Psychology from Purdue University

 - International Association for People-Environment Studies

 - PSY-B 105& Psychology as a Biological Science

 - PSY-B 394& Drugs and Behavior

 As associate dean for academic affairs, Dr. Felsten oversees academic programs, student success, and faculty advancement at IUPUC.
 He previously served as head of the Division of Science and director of the university's psychology program.
 He has served on many campus and university committees, including chair of the Columbus Academic Council, which was the precursor to what is now IUPUC's Faculty Senate.

 Professor Felsten's research focused for many years on sensory coding in the visual system and neural control of the cardiovascular system.
 More recently, he has studied relationships between stress, personality factors, coping, and physical and psychological well-being.
 In particular, he has studied links between hostility and cardiovascular and affective responses to stress, stress reactivity as a predictor of depression, and gender differences and similarities in coping.
 Currently, he investigates environments that promote stress recovery and attention restoration.